 - 9dB if GAIN is not connected to anything (this is the default)

-- 6dB if GAIN is conneted directly to Vin
+- 6dB if GAIN is connected directly to Vin

 - 3dB if a 100K resistor is connected between GAIN and Vin